WHAT IS A PSYCHO-EDUCATIONAL

 Review of school file/school contact: .5-1hr

-If you have extended health insurance, it is possible that a portion of the assessment will be covered under it.
+If you have extended health insurance, a portion of the assessment may be covered under it.
 For post-secondary students with learning disabilities who require updated testing, grants are available through the BC government.

 DO YOU STILL HAVE QUESTIONS?

-If you would like to know more information about the process and fees involved in a having your child receive a psycho-educational assessment, please contact Dr. Juliana at firstname.lastname@example.org.
+If you would like to know more information about the process and fees involved in having your child receive a psycho-educational assessment, please contact me at email@example.com.
+For more details of psycho-educational assessment, please see RESOURCES